'Finally': Blair Vining's cancer doctor on health system shake-up

 Blair lived to see his final wish come to fruition when Prime Minister Jacinda Ardern and Health Minister David Clark announced the establishment of a national cancer agency on September 1.

-Since his death, Melissa has work tirelessly to launch a charity hospital in Southland gathering support from Blair Vining's Epic Journey.
+Since his death, Melissa has work tirelessly to launch a in Southland gathering support from Blair Vining's Epic Journey.

 He is remembered by his family as "positive, never feeling sorry for himself and always thinking of others".